 I have killed more mature bucks immediately after heavy rain has stopped than any other time.

-I believe the buck that I killed in the beginning of this article had been bedded down all night long because the tropical storm had high winds and a deluge of steady rain for hours on end.
+I believe the buck that I killed in the beginning of this article had been bedded down all night long because the tropical rain storm had high winds and a deluge of steady rain for hours on end.
 As soon as that rain stopped, he was on his feet and looking for ladies!

-The problem with taking advantage of deer moving after a pouring rain is that you can't wait until the rain is over to go into the woods because the deer are on their feet and it is likely that you are going to spook them.
+The problem with taking advantage of deer moving after a heavy rain is that you can't wait until the rain is over to go into the woods because the deer are on their feet and it is likely that you are going to spook them.

 Deer Hunting in the Rain With Bow.